PedroH1608/nextboxd-ai/README.md

-# WIP - NextWatch AI
+NextBoxd AI

-NextWatch AI is an intelligent movie suggestion application that helps you discover your next favorite film.
+NextBoxd AI is an intelligent movie suggestion application that helps you discover your next favorite film.
 By leveraging the power of AI, it provides personalized recommendations based on your prompts or even your own list of movies.

 ## Features

 -   **AI-Powered Suggestions**: Get movie recommendations by describing what you're in the mood for.
 -   **CSV File Upload**: Upload your movie watchlist from services like IMDb or Letterboxd (as a `.csv` file) to get suggestions from a list you already know.
+-   **Multi-language Support**: Seamlessly switch between English (en-US) and Portuguese (pt-BR).
 -   **Detailed Information**: View comprehensive details for each suggested movie, including the poster, rating, runtime, genre, overview, trailer, and more.
 -   **Modern Tech Stack**: Built with React, Node.js, and Vite for a fast and responsive user experience.